What's a Carnival?

-It’s really not hard to get started.
-But I remember not knowing where to look for these carnivals, and not too sure how to enter.
-In case you are where I was several months ago, I’d like to share what I’ve learned.
+It's very simple to to get started.
+But I remember not knowing where to look for these carnivals, and feeling uncertain of how to enter.
+In case you are where I was several months ago, I'd like to share what I've learned.

 Follow The Rules

-Here are a few generic rules to be aware of (each carnival has its own set of guidelines):
+Here are a few generic rules of which to be aware (note that each carnival has its own set of guidelines):

-• Submit early rather than at the last minute (this makes it easier on the host if you can remember)
+- Submit early rather than at the last minute (this makes it easier on the host)

-• I also like to go into the post I’ve submitted (where it’s at on my blog) and make a little welcome note at the top to welcome new readers from the carnival (see the introductory comment on this post for an example) as well as thank the host for including my submission
+- I also like to go into the post I've submitted (where it's at on my blog) and make a little welcome note at the top to welcome new readers from the carnival as well as thank the host for including my submission

 Personal Finance Carnivals